Social Work (SW)

 SW 2300 Case Management and Advocacy (3)

 Introduces students to the social work skills associated with case management: planning, seeking, advocating for and then monitoring services on behalf of individuals.
 Content is built on strength-based and person-in-environment frameworks which are the cornerstones of social work practice.
-Falls.
+Springs and Falls.

 SW 2400 Professional Writing for Social Work (1)